Conflict of Interests Policy

 1. University Resources.
 Employees may not use any university-funded or -supported resources for non-university purposes.
 University-funded or -supported resources include university facilities, administrative offices, work product, results, materials, property, records, or information developed with university funding or other university support.

 Exceptions: Employees may make occasional personal use of university resources that does not (1) interfere with job performance or (2) waste university resources, in compliance with the Acceptable Use Policy and, if applicable, the Policy on External Paid Employment.
 An example of a permissible personal use of university resources would be using your office and university-provided computer on the weekend to work on a novel.
-An example of an impermissible use would be using your office printer/copier to make 200 copies of a poster for a candidate for local government whom you are supporting or your child’s school project.
+An example of an impermissible use would be using your office printer/copier to make 200 copies of a poster for a candidate for local government whom you are supporting or your child’s 200 page school project.

 Employees with questions about use of university resources should seek advice from their supervisor or unit head.
 The Conflict of Interest Committee may also be able to provide information.